Travelport-xx/travelport-uapi-tutorial/lesson_2-5.md

 ### Making The Final Reservation

 As has been the case in most of the lessons, we use a request/response pair to actually make the reservation.
-This results in the following request and response to be transmitted to and received from TravelPort.
-(This exmaple is for a hotel that is near the 'GOLDEN GATE BRIDGE' attraction in San Francisco, California):
+This results in the following request and response to be transmitted to and received from Travelport.
+(This example is for a hotel that is near the 'GOLDEN GATE BRIDGE' attraction in San Francisco, California):

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?><soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">